Sex segregation: Mandatory

 Mandatory sex segregation is legally required and enforces separation based on sex.
 Examples include separation of men and women in prisons, law enforcement, military service, public toilets, and housing.
 These mandatory rules can be nuanced, as in military service, where sexes are often separated in laws about conscription, in housing, and in regulations on which sexes can participate in certain roles, like frontline infantry.
 Mandatory sex segregation also includes less obvious cases of separation, as when men and women are required to have same-sex attendants for body searches.
 Mandatory sex segregation can thus dictate parameters for employment in sex segregated spaces, including medical and care work contexts, and can be a form of occupational segregation.
 For example, a government may mandate that clinics hire female nurses to care for female patients.

 Administrative

 Administrative sex segregation involves public and government institutions segregating by sex in their operating capacity, rather than as the result of a formal mandate.
+This segregation often stems from practical considerations, organizational norms, or social expectations, rather than formal legal requirements.
 Examples of administrative sex segregation include sex segregation in government sponsored medical research, sports leagues, public hospitals with shared rooms, rehabilitation programs, and some public education facilities.
 Administrative sex segregation can occur in these environments simply as through the provisioning of sex segregated public toilets despite limited explicit legal requirements to do so.